Register to comment

 Why the south-west?

 The programme will initially be based in Cornwall, Devon and Somerset.
-We will soon be looking for delivery organisations to work with in each of these areas.

 Once this pilot has been successfully rolled out, the Transform Ageing programme will aim to be replicated in other areas of the country.